DON'T LOSE ACCESS:

 Challenging decades of thinking on Israel-Palestine is, by its nature, politically uncomfortable.
 However, the demise of the Oslo process makes such a re-examination imperative.
 This is a crisis that U.S. political leaders cannot avoid and an opportunity they cannot afford to miss.

-Khaled Elgindy is a nonresident fellow with the Brookings Institution and the author of the newly released book, Blind Spot: America and the Palestinians, from Balfour to Trump (Brookings Institution Press, April 2019).
+Khaled Elgindy is a senior fellow at the Middle East Institute and the author of Blind Spot: America and the Palestinians, from Balfour to Trump.
 Twitter: @elgindy_